videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ### `4.
 Jitter`

-When the audio and video packets are being transmitted between server and client, they are being sent out at aregulat intervals over a set amount of time.
-But when there is a fluctuation in sending or recieveing these data packets due to inconsistent network connection it creates jitter.
+- The audio and video packets are sent out at random intervals over a specified time frame as they are being sent between the server and client.
+Nevertheless, jitter is produced when there is a variation in transmitting or receiving these data packets as a result of a faulty network connection.

-When data packets get stuck on their way to the receiver, usually because the network is congested.
-They'll arrive at irregular intervals, increasing the jitter and will sounding like choppy, distorted or robotic audio on a call or appear as pixelated video on a video call when they arrive.
+- When data packets delay while being transmitted to the participant, usually because the network is busy.
+They'll display as pixelated video on a video call or sound choppy, distorted, or robotic on a voice call as they arrive.
+They'll arrive at random intervals, creating jitter.

 ### `5.
 Round Trip Time (Latency)`

-Round trip time is the amount of time required to transmit the data packets to send or recieve from the server.
-If the servers are located very far from the user's location they can observe a high latency.
+- Round trip time is the amount of time required to transmit the data packets to send or receive from the server.
+If the servers are located very far from the user's location, they can observe a high latency (delay).

-With VideoSDK, these factor is taken care of as we automattically choose the nearest available server for participants.
-But if you are geo-fencing to a certain region you should make sure that you choose the server which will be neearest to your users.
+- With VideoSDK, these factor is taken care of as we automatically choose the nearest available server for participants.
+But if you are geofencing to a certain region, you should make sure that you choose the server which will be nearest to your users.

 ## Checking Realtime Statistics